deswa7310/E101-AVC-Project-Team-11/Weekly Update Doc.md

 We are mostly on track according to our plan which we have finalised at the end of last week.
 We have :
+- Made sure everyone can communicate to each other by a discord group chat
 - Succesfully installed SMFL on all our computers (devices used)
-- Everyone has access to the Github Repository
+- Everyone has access and contributed to the Github Repository
 - Working on code for Core
 - (add some progress stuff)